Hero Image

 Graduate Certificates

-Southern Adventist University offers 12-credit graduate certificates in Computer Science, Cyber Security, Data Analytics, and Web Development, providing professionals with specialized, in-demand skills for today’s technology-driven marketplace.
-Grounded in a Christ-centered mission, each certificate combines hands-on learning with ethical principles, preparing graduates for career advancement and technical roles in IT, cybersecurity, data analysis, and web development across diverse industries.
+Provides professionals with specialized, in-demand skills in Computer Science, Cyber Security, Data Analytics, and Web Development for today’s technology-driven marketplace.
+Grounded in a Christ-centered mission.
+Combines hands-on learning with ethical principles, preparing graduates for career advancement and technical roles in information technology, cybersecurity, data analysis, and web development across diverse industries.

 Program Highlights